yosepkim/edgeworker-esihandler/README.md

 In the `main.js`, using regex, the code looks for `<esi:include />` tags.
 The `.exec()` method returns a match at a time, which makes it ideal to handle each occurences.

 The code is for educational purposes only.
-It does not have any tests and lacks error handling.
+It does not have minimum tests and lacks error handling.
 Also, note that ESI specification has more than the `includes`, which the codebase does not address.

+To run tests, execute the following:

+`$ node --experimental-vm-modules node_modules/.bin/jest`